 A Meth Addiction has both psychological and physical effects and is a disease that must be monitored and maintained with lifelong treatment.

 Seizures and convulsions

 Mental or Non Physical Signs of Meth Abuse or Addiction:

 Lack of appetite

 The physical body of the drug user crashes hard when the meth high is over.
 Depression and being unmotivated are usually feelings experienced by the drug user during this crash period.
 The withdrawal effects of meth are so emotionally severe that typically the user returns to use to avoid these results.
 When reuse happens enough, addiction is formed.

 Meth Addiction Treatment from The Best Treatment Center

 A methamphetamine addiction treatment plan from The Best Treatment comes with intense therapy sessions including individual and group settings, education on the disease of addiction, EMDR trauma therapy, cognitive behavioral therapies, relapse prevention and more.

 The PHP and IOP levels of care provided by The Best Treatment is important because in order to prevent relapse it is suggested a 60-90 day rehabilitation process is completed.
 We offer an individualized treatment program because it is essential to begin treating the root causes of drug use and addiction and everyone’s care is different.

-Our goal here at The Best Treatment Center is to support our clients during their recovery journey and always encourage their continuous growth.
-We know that the more supported our clients feel, the more courage they will have to continue in their battle against a methamphetamine addiction.
+Our goal here at The Best Treatment Center is to support our guests during their recovery journey and always encourage their continuous growth.
+We know that the more supported our guests feel, the more courage they will have to continue in their battle against a methamphetamine addiction.